section-engineering-education/engineering-education/articles/introduction-to-wireshark/index.md

 ### Conclusion

-In this tutorial, we worked on Wireshark, giving a quick overview of how to get started with this amazing tool.
+In this tutorial, we worked on ***Wireshark***, giving a quick overview of how to get started with this amazing tool.
-We have seen how we can install Wireshark in a Linux based system and how to perform various tasks such as dumping the packet streams.
+We have also seen how we can install ***Wireshark*** in a Linux based system and how to perform various tasks such as dumping the packet streams.
-We will explore in our next tutorial as we discuss more advanced features of Wireshark.
+We will explore in our next tutorial as we discuss more advanced features of ***Wireshark***.

 ---
 Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)